Bachelor of Arts in Criminology and Criminal Justice online

 Follow our streamlined admission requirements

 At William Paterson University, we've streamlined the admission process to help you get started quickly and easily.
-Please read the requirements for the Bachelor of Arts in Criminology and Criminal Justice online, including what additional materials you need and where you should send them.
+Please read the requirements for the bachelor’s in criminology and criminal justice online program, including what additional materials you need and where you should send them.

 The requirements include: